join-com/devops-challenge/acceleration-a/README.md

 # Note:

-Removed following line of code to avoid the Timeout
+Removed following line of code from the file "server/index.ts" to avoid the Timeout

 ```bash
 setTimeout(() => {